iganna/lspec/README.md

-# Identifying components of mixed and contaminated soil samples by detecting specific signatures of control 16S rRNA libraries
+# Lspec: Identifying components of mixed and contaminated soil samples by detecting specific signatures of control 16S rRNA libraries

 ## Description